raspberrypilearning/dress-for-the-weather/en/step_6.md

 ```
 --- /task ---

-You will notice that while `clouds` is just an integer showing percentage cloud cover, `temperature`, `wind` and `rain` are all dictionaries.
+You will notice that while `clouds` is just an integer showing percentage cloud cover, `temperature`, `wind`, and `rain` are all dictionaries.

 --- task ---
-You can fetch the specific data you need, by using the keys from the dictionaries.
+You can fetch the specific data you need by using the keys from the dictionaries.

 --- code ---
 ---